Suicide and Teenagers

 When Your Child is Actively Suicidal

-An estimated 75 percent of all those who commit suicide give some warning of their lethal intentions by mentioning their feelings of despair to a friend or family member.
+An estimated 75 percent of all those who die by suicide give some warning of their lethal intentions by mentioning their feelings of despair to a friend or family member.

 Because of the thin line that exists between "having an idea" and "acting on that idea," it is critical that any suicide threat be taken seriously.
 If your child says he or she wants to die and/or shares a suicide plan there is no time to speculate whether the words are "real" or if the "mood will pass."